danieljprice/splash/docs/main.rst

 been read, a sequence of files called ``splash_0000.eps``, ``splash_0001.eps``, etc. To specify both the device and filename, type the full filename (e.g. ``myfile.eps``) as the device.
-Files produced in this way can be directly incorporated into LaTeXusing standard packages such as graphicx, psfig or epsfig.
+Files produced in this way can be directly incorporated into LaTeX using standard packages such as graphicx, psfig or epsfig.

 Note that postscript devices do not have a ‘background’ colour, so plots